podefr/nucleus/README.md

-NUCLEUS.JS binds your JS logic to the DOM by adding configuration to the markup
+Nucleus binds your JS logic to the DOM by adding configuration to the markup
 -------------------------------------------------------------------------------

 Ever wanted to bind your JS logic to the DOM by doing something like this in your HTML?